JennyEMorrison/Boris-Bikes/README.md

 So I can find customers,
 I want to search for my customers by their surnames.

-Objects:        Messages:
+Objects: User, Customer
-User
-Customer        find_by_surname
+Messages:      find_by_surname

 User Story 2:
 As a person,